top of page

 Mobility and Flexibility Exercises

-Stretching and mobility exercises are cornerstone components in the rehabilitation plan for whiplash patients.
-Whiplash injuries often instigate abrupt and forceful neck and shoulder movements, causing muscle strain, ligament sprains, joint dysfunction, and an overall decrease in mobility.
-This can manifest as stiffness, pain, and a limited range of motion, affecting the patient's daily activities and life quality.
+tretching and mobility exercises are essential for whiplash rehabilitation.
+Whiplash injuries often result in sudden neck and shoulder movements, leading to muscle strain, ligament sprains, joint dysfunction, and reduced mobility.
+These issues cause stiffness, pain, and a limited range of motion, which can significantly affect daily activities and quality of life.

 5 Minute Neck Pain Relief